Tissue shape from cell-scale active tensions: Tension networks with pressure differentials

-This can be seen by comparing geometric degrees of freedom with force-balance constraints.
-By Euler's polyhedra formula, the numbers $C, E, V$ of cells, edges, and vertices of the cell tessellation obey $C-E+V=2$, and hence $E\approx 3C, F\approx 2C$.
-A generic circular-arc polygonal tessellation has $3E=9C$ d.o.f.s, the 2D-centers and radii of the circular arcs.
-Force balance at vertices and across edges (Young--Laplace) implies $V+E=5C$ constraints, leaving $4C=E+C$ d.o.f.s, precisely the number specified by the MWPT seed points and weights $(\tvec_i^\mathrm{PC}, \uplambda_i,\uptheta_i)$.
 We emphasize, however, that the discrete-conformally deformed triangulation $\tvec_i^\mathrm{PC}$ is an intermediate step in the construction of the cell tessellation that does not have direct physical significance.
-The control parameters in an MWPT are instead the tensions $\uptau_{ij}$ and the isogonal potential $\uptheta_i$.
-(As we will see below, the $\lambda_i$ are determined by $\uptau_{ij}, \uptheta_i$ up to boundary values, much like a continuous conformal map is determined by its boundary values.
-They do not contribute additional bulk degrees of freedom.).
+The independent control parameters in an MWPT are instead the tensions $\uptau_{ij}$ and the isogonal potential $\uptheta_i$~\footnote{ Note that Eq.~\eqref{eq:edge_length_decorated_conformal} for the tension in an MWPT depends on $\uptheta_i$.
+However, it is \emph{incorrect} to conclude that the isogonal mode \emph{changes} the edge tensions when pressure differences are nonzero.
+Instead, the isogonal mode changes $\tvec_i^\mathrm{PC}$ and $\uplambda_i$ (which are the dependent variables) so that the tensions $\uptau_{ij}$ remain preserved.
+Keeping $\tvec_i^\mathrm{PC}$ fixed is not physically meaningful.}.
+(As we will see below, the $\uplambda_i$ are determined by $\uptau_{ij}, \uptheta_i$ up to boundary values through a discrete Laplace equation -- much like a continuous conformal map must have harmonic $\lambda$ and is therefore determined by its boundary values.
+The $\uplambda_i$ do not contribute additional bulk degrees of freedom.)